sari-rahul/cakes-and-cookies/readme.md

 ### i) Price List

-Here the prices of different cakes as per their sizes and portions are detailed.
+Here, the prices of different cakes as per their sizes and portions are detailed.
 It also includes the images respectively with the discription.
 It also has a section which includes price details of other services they provide like cupcakes,cakesicles along with their images.

 - Pricelist on large screen is seen as below with two column in each row:
   ![Pricelist showing different types of cakes with their sizes and pattern with two colum in each row](assets/images/servicepage.png)
-- second part of pricelist is displayed in single line with the cost and number displayed below each object:
+- second part of pricelist is displayed in single line with the cost and numbers displayed below each object:
   ![Pricelist showing other things offered by the bakers with their numbers in a line.](assets/images/servicesscreenshot2.png)

   - In smaller screen the pricelist is shown as single column in each row one below the other.